ewolff/service-mesh-primer/manuscript/04-Example.md

 there will still be calls to
 microservices that fail.
-So while retry, timeout, and circuit breaker do not require any changes to the code, the code still needs to take of care of failed requests.
-Those result in a response with HTTP status code 5xx.
+So while retry, timeout, and circuit breaker do not require any changes to the code, the code still needs to take care of failed requests.
+These result in a response with HTTP status code 5xx.
 How failures are handled is a part of the domain logic.
 For example, if the warehouse management is down, it might not be